rapid7/r7insight_dotnet/CONTRIBUTING.md

 - Implement desired functionality
 - Bump the package versions according to [SemVer](https://semver.org/)
-- Update the package release notes
+- Update the package release notes in the Nuget Package Metadata section in Project Options